s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 discuss the system itself separately), respectively.

-Note that as we will use the `State` type as the `conf` parameter in the `ArrowParallel` instance, we use the type synonym `type Conf = State` in the following code sections.
+Note that as we will use the `State` type as the `conf` parameter in the `ArrowParallel` instance, we use the type synonym `type Conf = State` in the following code Chapters.
 Furthermore, an initial config can be created with the function `initialConf :: Int -> LocalNode -> IO Conf` where the resulting config contains a `serializeBufferSize` as specified by the first parameter and the `LocalNode` specified by the second parameter.
 Additionally,